fe-lix-werner/ipleak-cli/README.md

 - [x] Retrieves your IPv4 and IPv6 adresses
 - [x] Retrieves your DNS Server adresses
-- [x] Automatically opens you default torrent application and checks your torrent IP
+- [x] Automatically opens your default torrent application and checks your torrent IP
 - [ ] TODO: Check if your WEBRTC is leaking

 # Installation